mrcycling/pageAction.js/README.md

 A more robust reading estimator, that looks at div dimensions, including padding, font size, line height and browser viewport to more accurately determine how much shows at a time within the viewport and more accurately calculate the potential number of pauses need to read through.

+Make intersectionObservers more generic to allow multiple instances to track different aspects.